-As we journey farther into Spring and get closer to those coveted summer months, I can’t think of anything more crave-worthy on a warm, sunny day than easy to make fresh salads filled with seasonal produce.
+As we journey farther into the warmer months, I can’t think of anything more crave-worthy on a sunny day than easy to make fresh salad recipes filled with seasonal produce.

-After savoring the bounty of the fall and winter months in my Roasted Butternut Squash Quinoa Salad, it only made sense to create another mouthwatering quinoa recipe that is perfect for the warmer seasons.
+After savoring the bounty of the fall and winter months in my Roasted Butternut Squash Quinoa Salad, Quinoa Black Bean Corn Salad and Thai Quinoa Salad recipes it only made sense to create another mouthwatering quinoa recipe that is perfect for the warmer seasons.

-If you’ve tried any of my other quinoa salad recipes, like my Southwest Quinoa Salad, Quinoa Tabbouleh Salad, Lentil Quinoa Salad and Mediterranean Quinoa Salad you’ll love this light, but satiating Quinoa Avocado Salad recipe.
+If you’ve tried any of my other quinoa salad recipes, like my Southwest Quinoa Salad, Quinoa Tabbouleh Salad, Lentil Quinoa Salad, Kale and Quinoa Salad and Quinoa Salad with Chickpeas you’ll love this light, but satiating and delicious Quinoa Avocado Salad recipe.

 I love that this simple quinoa salad with avocado can be enhanced with just about any protein source and an array of toppings to suit even the pickiest of palates.

 This recipe uses fresh baby spinach leaves and cooked and cooled quinoa as a base.
-It is topped off with a mix of sliced cherry tomatoes, diced cucumber, baby bell peppers, red onion, creamy avocado, and crumbled feta cheese for added flavor and variety.
+It is topped off with a mix of sliced cherry tomatoes, diced mini cucumbers, green onions, baby bell peppers, red onion, creamy avocado, and crumbled feta cheese for added flavor and variety.

-In the end, it is drizzled with a bright, citrusy lemon salad dressing that brings the whole dish together.
+In the end, it is drizzled with a bright, citrusy lemon salad dressing, which happens to be my go-to easy recipe for quinoa salads.
+It does a great job to bring the whole dish together.

 As long as you have about 10-15 minutes of time to slice and chop the individual elements for your salad, you’ve already done the hard part.
 All that’s left to do is to bring your masterpiece together.